 - With paper towels, pat the beef dry.
 Season with 2 teaspoons salt and 1 teaspoon black pepper.

-- Heat a large Dutch oven over medium.
+- Heat a large Dutch oven over medium heat.
 Add the bacon and cook, stirring occasionally, until the bacon is browned and beginning to turn crisp and the fat has rendered, about 10 minutes.
 With a slotted spoon, remove the bacon to a large plate.

 - Add the mushrooms and 1 tablespoon butter to the pot.
 Stir to combine.
 Sauté over medium low until the mushrooms are nicely browned and have given up their liquid, about 8 minutes.
 Add 1/4 teaspoon salt and stir coat.
 Let cook 30 additional seconds.
 Transfer to a separate plate or bowl that is separate from the bacon.